-1. What is a financial planner, and why do beginners need one?
+1. What is a financial planner, and what do they do?

 2. How to choose the best financial planners for beginners